 Trump and the gold standard

 As a final note, investors may want to be aware of Trump’s comments on the gold standard.
 The system, which would link the value of the US dollar directly to the price of gold, has not been used in the country since 1971, but there’s been speculation that Trump might be interested in returning to it.

 That idea stems from the fact that Trump has praised the gold standard in the past.
-“We used to have a very nice country because it was based on a gold standard and we do not have that any more,” The Guardian quotes him as saying early last year.
+“We used to have a very nice country because it was based on a gold standard and we do not have that any more,” the Guardian quotes him as saying in mid-2016.
 The news outlet notes that many Republicans are also fans of the gold standard.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Amanda Kay, currently hold no direct investment interest in any company mentioned in this article.